JonatanRasmussen/dtu-course-browser/README.md

 ## Website link
 [(Link to Website)](https://dtucourseanalyzer.pythonanywhere.com)
+This is a hobby project.
+It is not part of any course work at DTU.

 ## How to run the website locally
 1. Clone/Download the repository.
 Ensure you have Python installed.